 First Watch, a nation-wide breakfast and lunch hot spot that keys in on fresh, seasonal, unique breakfast and lunch cuisine, was scheduled to open next to Bandanas BBQ in Osage Beach on April 27.
 Though the opening date has passed, according to Director of Operations Amanda Lehmann, they look forward to opening their Osage Beach location on Monday, June 1, 2020.

 The Grand Opening for Old Navy, next to Target in Osage Beach, was previously scheduled for April 6, which has come and gone.
 According to a representative from Old Navy, "the company is not yet detailing an approach or timing for store openings and re-openings."
 However, signage is up in storefront windows, and the store looks ready to welcome customers, as soon as Old Navy opts to open it.

 The Malted Monkey is a one-of-a-kind ropes course playground being built next to Tuckers Shuckers on the Bagnell Dam Strip.
 It was supposed to open in late-April.
 Unfortunately, according to a spokesperson, the ropes course is being manufactured by a company in Michigan, and that company was deemed "non-essential" by Michigan's now-notorious shutdown measures.
 There is no word as to when that company will be up and running again.
 "Once the company in Michigan opens back up, we should only be about a month out," a spokesperson for Malted Monkey said.
-Their hope is the ropes course will be operational by mid-July.
+The Malted Monkey is scheduled to open July 3.